UD Ibarra

-Unión Deportiva Tenerife Sur Ibarra is a Spanish football team based in Arona, southern Tenerife in the autonomous community of Canary Islands, Spain.
-Founded in 1969 it plays in Tercera División – Group 12, holding home matches at Estadio Villa Isabel, with a 3,000-seat capacity.
+Unión Deportiva Ibarra was a Spanish football team based in Arona, southern Tenerife in the autonomous community of Canary Islands, Spain.
+Founded in 1969, it was dissolved in 2025, and held home matches at Estadio Villa Isabel, with a 3,000-seat capacity.

 History

 In the 2017-18 season the club finished 5th in the Tercera División, Group 12.
 The following season was less successful, as the club finished in the middle, 10th among 20 teams.

+On 1 August 2025, Ibarra was dissolved after 56 years of existence, due to debts.